Today

 Easiest way to run the Jupyter Notebooks is Binder, a free service that allows us to run Jupyter Notebooks in cloud.
 Simply follow the Binder link at https://ucla-biostat-257-2021spring.github.io/schedule/schedule.html.

-If you want the JupyterLab interface, replace the tree
+If you want the JupyterLab interface, replace the tree by lab in the URL.

 Run locally on your own computer